PeterCrosta/delve-backend/README.md

-Starter backend for when project becomes more complex
+Starter backend for when project becomes more complex.